DeciDB Documentation

 Syntax Overview

-PackDB adds a DECIDE clause to standard SQL.
+DeciDB adds a DECIDE clause to standard SQL.
 You declare decision variables, define constraints with SUCH THAT, and optionally set an objective with MAXIMIZE or MINIMIZE.
-PackDB solves the optimization problem and returns every candidate row with the optimal variable values filled in.
+DeciDB solves the optimization problem and returns every candidate row with the optimal variable values filled in.

 Complete Syntax